What kind of use of exercise ball?

 Table of Contents

-1. When we lean forward and put all our weight onto the abdomen (also called ‘hyperextension’), the muscles that support the lower spine (called multifidus) will stretch under high pressure then break down, thus injuring the lower spine.
+1. When we lean forward and put all our weight onto the abdomen (also called ‘hyperextension’), the muscles that support the lower spine (called multifidus) stretch under high pressure and then break down, thus injuring the lower spine.

 In short, you must pay attention to those injured areas after the exercise ball training session.
 Below is an example from real life: